 - What is the Adobe Exchange Program for Creative Cloud?

-This is a free service for our Developer Partners who contribute to our Exchange Marketplace with extensions that enhance or supplement existing Creative Cloud applications.
+This is a free service for our Developer Partners who contribute to our Exchange Marketplace with extensions which enhance or supplement existing Creative Cloud applications.
 Benefits of the Exchange Program include resources for building on Exchange, marketing and support.
 While most of the benefits are public, some require Adobe approvals.

 - How can the Exchange Program for Creative Cloud help me?